Complete Guide To Rwanda Gorilla Trekking Safari Africa 2015

 Here is the list of credible Rwanda safari companies or travel agents.
 A company should be able to arrange your gorilla permit, book for you accommodation close to the park, offer transport and also send you a scanned copy of your gorilla tracking permit a few weeks before the tour.
 Make sure that the total cost of the safari per person includes the permit.
 Also visit facebook and google plus profiles of various travel agents before you can use them.
 All reccommended companies are listed here

-What To expect on the Track in Rwanda
+What To expect from Rwanda Gorillas

 Here are a few highlights!
 You have to wake up early morning, meaning that you must find accommodation closer to the park entrance.
-Your gorilla guide will be briefing you at 7 am about safety precautions as well as the etiquette.
+Your African gorilla guide will be briefing you at 7 am about safety precautions as well as the etiquette.
 Together with other members of the group, you proceed to the forest and start the hike which may be tiring depending on your physical strength.
 Remember they are called mountain gorillas so an element of hiking is a must.
 The adventure takes anything from 30 minutes to a couple of hours.
 The English-speaking forest guides are amazingly good, and will lead you to the specific ‘habituated’ mountain gorilla group, which certainly will be acquitted to human presence.

 A mature silverback male gorilla may weigh as much as 200kg, or even 3 times the overall weight of an average man, however the anxiety normally disappears once you set eyes on the group.
 Normally the gorilla group will be scattered over a small area of thick vegetation.
 They will carry on with their interactions and even feed without any concern of their human visitors although they will be observing you with interest.
 Rarely one, normally a playful youngster, will boldly approach you with inquisitiveness, at times coming really close that you will need to move away.
 (You are not allowed to move less than 7 meters close to them; this is to safe guard the gorillas from contagious human diseases.)